 Through Operation Warp Speed, a partnership among components of the Department of Health and Human Services (HHS) and the Department of Defense, millions of COVID-19 vaccine doses of COVID-19 are being developed and distributed — all while ensuring the safety and effectiveness of the vaccines.

-The Food and Drug Administration has issued Emergency Use Authorization (EUA) for the Pfizer-BioNTech and Moderna COVID-19 vaccine.
+The Food and Drug Administration has issued Emergency Use Authorization (EUA) for the Pfizer-BioNTech, Moderna, and Johnson & Johnson COVID-19 vaccine.
 The FDA chooses to grant EUAs once studies have demonstrated the safety and effectiveness of a vaccine, but before the manufacturer has submitted or the FDA has completed its formal review of the license application.
-Johnson & Johnson and Oxford/AstraZeneca also have vaccines currently in phase 3 clinical trials.

 The West Virginia Department of Health and Human Resources has established vaccinate.wv.gov to provide more information about the vaccine and distribution.
 An information hotline, 1-833-734-0965, is also available Monday through Friday from 8 a.m. to 6 p.m. and Saturday from 9 a.m. to 5 p.m.